b-h-mck/ChessByUrl/README.md

 ## Credits
-Chess piece SVGs were sourced from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces) and are used under the BSD 3-Clause License.
-See the [LICENSE-SVG.md](LICENSE-SVG.md) file for details.
+Chess piece SVGs were sourced from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces) and are used under the [BSD 3-Clause License](ChessByUrl/wwwroot/images/LICENSE.txt).

 ## Licence
-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the [MIT License](LICENSE.txt).

-Chess piece SVGs are licensed under the BSD 3-Clause License - see the [ChessByUrl/wwwroot/images/LICENSE.txt](LICENSE-SVG.md) file for details.